th7mo/th7mo.com/src/content/garden/color-scheme.md

 title: "Color scheme"
 ---

-A CSS color scheme for websites should be stored in CSS variables.
+A website's color scheme should be stored in CSS custom properties.
-Usually the variables for the color scheme are stored in the `:root` pseudo-class:
+It is common practice to define custom properties on the `:root` pseudo-class for global reference:

 ```css
 :root {